Make-School-Courses/CS-2.2-Graphs-Recursion/Challenges/Challenges.md

 ## General instructions
 - Your code should go in the Challenge Folder of your personal repo that you created for this class.
+- Create a separate folder for each challenge, and copy any code you are re-using from the previous challenge before modifying.
+The code in each folder should only solve that challenge.
 - Your code should meet the following minimum requirements
     - meets PEP8 style guidelines
     - is well tested